glennhenry/cs-notes/docs/web-development/02-html-dom/html-dom.md

 **HTML DOM** stands for HTML Document Object Model.
 It is a programming interface for HTML documents that provides a hierarchical representation of the document structure, along with a set of methods and properties for manipulating the content and structure of the document.

+Web browser is responsible for parsing HTML when you visit a web page, during parsing the browser reads the HTML code and creates a Document Object Model (DOM), which represents the structure of the web page.

 :::tip
 DOM is not limited to HTML it is also used in **[Extensible Markup Language (XML)](https://en.wikipedia.org/wiki/XML)** which is markup language used to store and transport data in a structured format.
 XML allows developers to define their own custom tags and elements, making it highly extensible and adaptable to a wide range of applications.
 :::